 The timekeeper features a predictably easy to recognize design with relatively clean, easy to grasp with a single glance dial and a delicately, but firmly sculpted case.
-A little bit bigger than your average dressy perpetual calendar, the watch is still compact enough.
-Although modesty is not the first word that comes to mind when you deal with a timepiece that costs like a German or British executive sedan, it still looks very reserved: it is clearly NOT a piece designed to be offered as a gift to a corrupted bureaucrat from a mineral-reach third-world country.
+A little bit bigger than your average dressy perpetual calendar, the case is still compact enough.
+Although modesty is not the first word that comes to mind when you deal with a timepiece that costs like a German or British executive sedan, it still looks reserved: it is clearly NOT a piece designed to be offered as a gift to a corrupted bureaucrat from a mineral-reach third-world country.

 If you are looking for an elegantly understated complication watch, this is possibly as good as you will get.

 Since the tractor caliber was originally designed to animate simple two-handers, this 1120 QP model features an add-on module that powers the full calendar display.
-Of course, this design makes the mechanism a little less reliable, but that’s not really a problem: it is still reliable enough to put to shame some major car manufacturing brands.
+Of course, this design makes the mechanism a little less reliable, but that’s not a problem: it is still reliable enough to put to shame some major car manufacturing brands.

 Even a person who is not interested in technical details can’t help but wonder how many man-hours the legendary Swiss Manufacture had to invest to finish and re-assemble this wonderfully technocratic mechanism.